quran/quran.com-frontend-v2/README.md

 - Employ your technical chops to resolve an issue or develop a proposed feature.
 Be sure your code follows our practices, as observed in our source code.

-- Run the following commands before you switch from your current branch to a new branch, to prevent leaking the changes on your current branch to another branch.
+- Run the following commands before you switch from your current branch to a new branch, to prevent leaking the changes in your current branch to another branch.
 The `git status` commands shows you the modified files, and `git add .` adds all the changed files to the staging area.
 The`git commit` command moves the files from the staging area and makes a commit in the branch.
 Only the committed changes can be pushed.

   ```sh
   git status